qpwoeirut/2048-solver/README.md

 ## Structure
 The code for simulating a game is in the [game](/game) directory under the `game` namespace.
-It has a [game.cpp](/game/game.cpp) and a [utils.cpp](/game/utils.cpp).
+It has a [game.cpp](/game/game.cpp) and a [util.cpp](/game/util.cpp).

-Each strategy is in the [strategy](/strategy) directory.
+Each strategy is in the [strategy](/strategies) directory.
 All strategies implement a function which provides a move when given a board.
 Some strategies have parameters and heuristic functions or secondary strategies that are passed in.
+All heuristics are in [heuristics.cpp](/heuristics.cpp).

 I'm not using classes because I couldn't figure out an easy way to pass around class member functions and I figured that there would probably be some avoidable overhead from instantiating classes.
 So instead each strategy just gets its own namespace.

-[tester.cpp](/tester.cpp) simulates games for each solver and write the results into the [results](/results) directory as a one-line CSV file.
+[tester.cpp](/tester.cpp) simulates games for each solver and write the results into the [results](/results) directory as a CSV file.
 Giving each solver its own file means that I don't have to rerun every solver simulation if I only need to test one solver.
-I plan to write a Python program to collate each resulting CSV file into a centralized file soon.
+These CSV files are then combined by [collate.py](/results/collate.py).
-There are also hopes of writing a program to plot/visualize the data, especially for comparing different parameters on certain solvers.
+In the future I might write a program to plot/visualize the data, especially for comparing different parameters on certain solvers.

 ## Testing